-As outlined in the 2022 Financial Statements, the Directors have a reasonable expectation that the Company will continue in operational existence for at least twelve months from the date of approval of the financial statements ("the period of assessment").
-In their assessment the Directors have considered Covid-19 and all currently known elements including: the Company's capital position and the surplus over its required solvency capital ratio and minimum capital ratio; new property and casualty lines of business, Ukraine conflict, ongoing impacts of Covid-19, ORSA's projected solvency ratio and stress testing; liquidity planning and forecasting On the basis of the above, the directors have concluded that the Company has no material uncertainties which would cast a significant doubt on its ability to continue as a going concern over the period of assessment.
+The Directors have a reasonable expectation that the Company will continue in operational existence for at least twelve months from the date of approval of the financial statements ("the period of assessment").
+In their assessment the Directors have considered all currently known elements including the Company's capital position and the surplus over its required solvency capital ratio and minimum capital ratio; the Own Risk and Solvency Assessment (ORSA) projected solvency ratio and stress testing; liquidity planning and forecasting.
+On the basis of the above, the directors have concluded that the Company has no material uncertainties which would cast a significant doubt on its ability to continue as a going concern over the period of assessment.